 Since our inception in November 2005, we have not generated any revenue and have incurred recurring net losses.
-As of March 31, 2014, we had a deficit accumulated during the development stage of \$73.4 million.
+As of September 30, 2014, we had an accumulated deficit of \$94.5 million.
 We have funded our operations since inception primarily through sales of redeemable convertible preferred stock and, to a lesser extent, through the issuances of convertible promissory notes.
-From our inception through March 31, 2014, we have received gross proceeds of \$104.0 million from such transactions.
+In June 2014, we completed an IPO of common stock with net proceeds of \$102.7 million.